-Nikon D3400 versus Panasonic FZ2000
+Nikon D3400 vs Panasonic FZ2000

 The Nikon D3400 and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in August 2016 and September 2016.
 The D3400 is a DSLR, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-C (D3400) and an one-inch (FZ2000) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (16 percent) than the Nikon D3400.
 In this context, it is worth noting that neither the D3400 nor the FZ2000 are weather-sealed.